-A few weeks ago I spoke to Hongyu Chen (or Chen Hongyu if you say his name the Chinese way) of Speechling, a language-learning app whose aim is to totally democratise language-learning.
+In early 2020, I spoke to Hongyu Chen (or Chen Hongyu if you say his name the Chinese way) of Speechling, a language-learning app whose aim is to democratise language learning.

 How does this work?
 Well, a bit of magic.
 I’ll try to go into it in detail.

-Disclaimer and integrity statement: These views are personal, and based on a free trial of Speechling.
+Disclaimer and integrity statement: These views are personal.
 Buying Speechling via this site may earn us a commission.
 But we try to keep objective.
 We only recommend things we genuinely love, including free things (most of Speechling is free!), and don’t recommend just things that would have made us money — like most apps!
 That’s how we’re different from many other sites.

 Sign up for Speechling